Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties: Spacelike Cauchy localization observables out of causal kernels of massive KG particles

 \begin{corollary} If $\psi \in \cH$, the localization probability associated to the spatial localization observable $\{ \sT^g_\Sigma\}_{\Sigma \in \cC^{sf}_\bM}$ cannot be zero outside a bounded set in $\Sigma$. \end{corollary}

-\begin{proof} If localized states as above exist CT would fail as a consequence of the Hegerfeldt theorem \ref{HTeo} and thus also CC would be false.
+\begin{proof} If localized states as above exist CT would fail as a consequence of Hegerfeldt’s theorem on relativistic time evolution (Theorem \ref{HTeo}) and thus also CC would be false.
 (See \cite{M2} for a discussion on this point.) \end{proof}

-\begin{remark} {\em In spite of this obstruction, it is possible to show \cite{C} that probability distributions localized in bounded sets can be arbitrarily well approximated by probability distributions arising by suitable sequences of state $\psi_n$.} $\blacksquare$ \end{remark}
+\begin{remark} {\em In spite of this obstruction, it is possible to show \cite{C} that probability distributions localized in bounded sets can be arbitrarily well approximated by probability distributions arising by suitable sequences of state $\psi_n$.
+In the case of causal kernels it is an important open problem whether there are {\em point localized} sequences of states, i.e., roughly speaking whether the system can be localized within a bounded region as accurately as desired.
+This problem is discussed in \cite{C} sec.
+18 Discussion.} $\blacksquare$ \end{remark}

 There is a interesting relation between the {\em first moment} of the POVM $\sT^g_\Sigma$ on a spacelike flat Cauchy surface $\Sigma$ and the {\em Newton-Wigner} selfadjoint operators $N_\Sigma^1,N_\Sigma^2,N_\Sigma^3$ \cite{M2} associated to a Minkowski chart $x^0,x^1,x^2,x^3$ such that the slice $x^0=0$ coincides with $\Sigma$.
 Similarly to Thm 26 in \cite{M2}, one sees that the following result is valid.
 Below $\Delta_\psi x^a_{\sT^g_\Sigma}$ denotes the standard deviation for the coordinate $x^a$ referred to the probability distribution $\langle \psi| \sT^g_\Sigma(\cdot) \psi\rangle$ constructed out of the POVM $\sT^g_\Sigma$ in the state defined by the unit vector $\psi$.